18F/health-tracking-course/collections/_rubric/id-medium-3.md

 ## The Art of Monitoring (1h, solo)

-The first conversation in this lesson is [The Art of Monitoring](https://podcasts.google.com/feed/aHR0cHM6Ly9zb2Z0d2FyZWVuZ2luZWVyaW5nZGFpbHkuY29tL2NhdGVnb3J5L2Nsb3VkLWVuZ2luZWVyaW5nL2ZlZWQv/episode/aHR0cDovL3NvZnR3YXJlZW5naW5lZXJpbmdkYWlseS5jb20vP3A9MjczOQ).
-It comes from the [Software Engineering Daily](https://softwareengineeringdaily.com/) podcast and was recorded back in 2016.
+The first conversation in this lesson is {% include link id="taomwjt" text="The Art of Monitoring" %}.
+It comes from the {% include link id="sed" text="Software Engineering Daily" %} podcast and was recorded back in 2016.
 James Turnbull is the author of a book on monitoring (called *The Art of Monitoring*), and this podcast does a good job of providing a high-level view of what monitoring is, why it's important, and how it can be used to create good business benefit.

 We want systems deployed by the state for The People to be #1) reliable and #2) robust.
 In addition, we want to know where and when they can be improved.
 Good monitoring gives us the information we need to know if #1 and #2 are true, as well as inform whether or not there are spaces where we can improve the software or stack as a whole.